techwizard-KP/Fake-news_AI_powered/README.md

 A production-ready full-stack application that detects fake news using **BERT (RoBERTa)** and **Gemini AI**, with **RAG-powered semantic search**, real-time classification, chat interface, and persistent storage.

+Please download the Demo video, it has been attached(IMG_2792)
 ## ✨ Features

 ### Core Functionality